Lindsay Mills: After the global surveillance disclosures

-Mills and Glenn Greenwald joined director Laura Poitras on stage at the 87th Academy Awards to accept the Academy Award for Citizenfour, in which she appeared for a few seconds cooking with Snowden in their Moscow apartment.
-Mills took one of the three Oscar statues awarded in the ceremony.
-Reflecting on the experience of being on stage to receive the statue for Snowden, Mills later commented, "We won a motherfucking Oscar!"
+Mills and Glenn Greenwald joined director Laura Poitras on stage at the 87th Academy Awards to accept the Academy Award for Citizenfour, Mills took one of the three Oscar statues awarded in the ceremony.
+Reflecting on the experience of being on stage to receive the statue for Snowden, Mills later commented, "We won a motherfucking Oscar!".
 In September 2016, one reporter described the Oscar showing as "Mills's most notable public appearance".

 In March 2015, Mills revived her blog and made two posts which a writer for Jezebel described as "mysterious".

-For Halloween 2015, Mills posted pictures of herself with Snowden in Halloween costumes as Carmen Sandiego and Waldo of Where's Waldo?
+For Halloween 2015, Mills posted pictures of herself with Snowden in Halloween costumes as Carmen Sandiego and Waldo of Where's Waldo?.
 Both popular fictional characters are known for hiding.
 In the photo, Mills and Snowden are posing in front of the J. Edgar Hoover Building but presumably this is photo manipulation because they supposedly remain in Russia.

 Permanent Record, Snowden's 2019 book, features Mills's writings from her diary as part of the narrative of the surveillance disclosures.

 In 2020, it was announced that Mills was pregnant and that she and Snowden intended to apply for Russian citizenship without renouncing their U.S. citizenship.
 Their son was born in December 2020.
 In 2020, Russia granted Snowden permanent residency rights, and on September 26, 2022, President Vladimir Putin signed a decree granting him Russian citizenship.